chrisquince/DESMAN/README.md

 ##Simple example

-To illustrate the actual strain inference algorithm we will start with a sample example using base frequencies that have been prepared.
+To illustrate the actual strain inference algorithm we will start with a simple example using base frequencies that have been pre-prepared.
 The starting point for a Desman analysis is a csv file with base frequencies e.g.

 [Strain mock community frequencies for COG0015](data/contig_6or16_genesL_scgCOG0015.freq)

-This has a simple format, a header line with format:
+This has the following format, a header line with the following format:

     Contig,Position,SampleName1-A,SampleName1-C,SampleName1-G,SampleName1-T,...,SampleNameN-A,SampleNameN-C,SampleNameN-G,SampleNameN-T

-followed by one line for each position with format:
+where SampleName1,...,SampleNameN gives the names of the different samples in the analysis.
+Followed by one line for each position with format:

     gene name, position, freq. of A in sample 1, freq. of C in 1,freq. of G in 1,freq. of T in 1,..., freq. of A in sample N, freq. of C in N,freq. of G in N,freq. of T in N

 ##Complete _de novo_ strain level analysis from metagenome data